AdilKoken/SportMate/README.md

 # SportMate

 ## Introduction
 SportMate is an innovative iOS application developed using Swift and SQLite3, designed to connect sports enthusiasts.
-Our platform facilitates users in finding partners or groups to engage in various sports activities, fostering new connections and promoting a healthy lifestyle.
+The platform facilitates users in finding partners or groups to engage in various sports activities, fostering new connections and promoting a healthy lifestyle.

 ## Features